setms/book/docs/engineering-process/analysis.md

 We therefore need more specialized tools that automate more parts of the process and reduce accidental complexity as much as possible.

-Such tools depend on a good "understanding" of what's going on.
+Such tools need a good "understanding" of what's going on.
-This "understanding" requires capturing as much of the knowledge worker's knowledge as possible in _structured_ artifacts.
+The tools' "understanding" depends on capturing as much of the knowledge worker's knowledge as possible in _structured_ artifacts.
 Where generic tools like word processors can work with unstructured content, specialized tools need detailed structure that provides context.